Healthy Smoothies Ideas For Diabetics

 Include Three Carbohydrate Servings

-While preparing a smoothie, diabetics should ensure that they know how many carbs they are adding.
+While preparing a smoothie, people with diabetes should ensure that they know how many carbs they are adding.
 The general recommendation of carb addition is 45 grams or less in a smoothie.
 It is always better to include at least 3 types of carbs.
+A few examples of 15 grams servings of carbs that individuals often include in smoothies can be:

 • 1 small banana